 Because of the size of our group and the necessity of keeping field trip spots open to as many members as possible, extended family members may be signed up to attend field trips with the member family within 24 hours of the field trip sign-up deadline if openings exist at that time UNLESS you need one family member to help you with your children.
 You can register that family member when you sign up for the fieldtrip.
 As our organization is unable to be aware of and monitor every guest at every field trip, each member family bears the responsibility of ensuring that their guest(s) pose no real or perceived safety risks to others.

-Neither non-member teens nor adults may accompany children in place of the member parent(s) on field trips.
+Neither non-member teens nor adults may accompany children in place of the member parent(s) on field trips unless approval from the field trip coordinator.
 No student should be left alone on any field trip with less than two adults present (unless one adult is the student’s parent or guardian).
 Parents are responsible for their children at all times at both public and private venues, as Eastside offers no drop-off field trips.

 Q: How do I plan a field trip?

 Planning a field trip is super easy and a great way to fulfill your short-term volunteer commitment to Eastside.
 We offer a step-by-step outline for everything you need to ask the venue.
 You simply arrange it and send the info. to our EE Admin. to add to the calendar.
 The day of the field trip you show up, check off names and take a group photo!

 Q: What events does Eastside offer throughout the year?